TanyaIgnatenko/Bitly-Landing/README.md

 **Demo:** https://tanyaignatenko.github.io/bitly-landing/

-- Made a layout responsive
+- Made a responsive layout
 - Added support for mobile and tablets
-- Made a layout cross-browser
+- Made a cross-browser layout
-- Made a layout accessible
+- Made the layout accessible
 - Optimized the loading of images